MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrxqueueinitgetqueueid.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Retrieves the identifier of the receive queue associated with a NETRXQUEUE_INIT structure.
+Retrieves the identifier of the receive queue associated with a receive queue.

 Syntax
 ------